WeipingFu/QGEval/README.md

 Results of LLM-based metrics on answerability are in [data/test_answerability.xlsx](./data/test_answerability.xlsx).

 ## Models
-You can find our trained QG model at `coming soon`.
+You can find our trained QG model at [huggingface](https://huggingface.co/QGEval2024).

 ## How to use
 Our codes provide the ability to `evaluate automatic metrics`, you can also use our codes to `train Question Generation model` and `calculate automatic metrics`.